MrMoose/DTrackPlugin/README.md

 ![Properties Screenshot](/images/Properties_Page.jpg)

 ## Blueprint
-Using this is Blueprint is quite similar.
-Start by selecting your blueprint actor in the Editor and use Details->Add Component And select `DTrack` in the list.
+Using this in Blueprints is quite similar.
+Start by selecting your blueprint actor in the Editor and use Details->Add Component and select `DTrack` in the list.
 The component will appear similar to the screenshot above.
 The settings are also the same and you should make them point to your DTrack server.

 Then open the Blueprint Editor for your actor.
 Select "Class Settings" and navigate to the right side of the screen to add the DTrack Interface to your actor.
 Use 'Add' and select `DTrackInterface`.
 Compile and save your blueprint to continue.